nicklupashko/dependencies/README.md

 ![screenshot2](screenshot2.png?raw=true "Graph")

 # Getting started
-You just need to run Frame object.
+Run Frame object.

-# What you need to run this project
+Also you should have:
-SBT, Scala, Java (of course) and (most important) the desire to find all the dependencies in your Java project!
+Java, Scala, SBT and (most important) the desire to find all the dependencies in your Java project!